Pavel-Egorov/tornado_jsonrpc/README.md

 CONTRIBUTE
 ----------

-If You have found an error or want to offer changes - create a pull request and I will review it as soon as possible!
+If You have found an error or want to offer changes - create a pull request, and I will review it as soon as possible!